Andrew Pike: Ronin Films and Electric Shadows

-In 1974, Pike formed Ronin Films with Merrilyn Fitzpatrick.
+In 1974, Pike formed Ronin Films with Merrilyn Fitzpatrick (Pike).
 The Canberra-based company was involved in many innovative distribution and marketing activities.
 In its first two decades, the company imported to Australia 120 feature films from Europe and Asia, and distributed many Australian films, including the feature films Strictly Ballroom, Shine and Road to Nhill, which achieved national success.

-The firm also developed an interest in films from China and Japan, importing many films from the Chinese "Fifth Generation" directors in the 1980s, and organising many Chinese directors to visit Australia including Chen Kaige, Wu Tianming, Zhang Zeming, Huang Jianxin and Tian Zhuangzhuang.
-The firm was actively involved in the beginnings of the French Film Festival in Sydney in the 1990s, and frequently worked with the Alliance Francaise and the French Embassy to host festivals and other French film events at Ronin's cinemas.
+The firm also developed an interest in films from China and Japan, importing many films from the Chinese "Fifth Generation" directors in the 1980s, and organising many Chinese directors to visit Australia, including Chen Kaige, Wu Tianming, Zhang Zeming, Huang Jianxin, and Tian Zhuangzhuang.
+The firm was actively involved in the beginnings of the French Film Festival in Sydney in the 1990s, and frequently worked with the Alliance française and the French Embassy to host festivals and other French film events at Ronin's cinemas.

 As an exhibitor, the company ran several art cinemas including the Academy Cinema in Sydney for four years during the early 1990s, and Electric Shadows Cinemas in Canberra from 1979 to 2006.
 For many years Pike wrote programme notes for a weekly newsletter that was emailed to 4,500 cinema patrons in Canberra.

-Ronin is a leading distributor of documentaries and specialises in the educational market.
+Ronin is a leading distributor of documentaries, and specialises in the educational market.
 Their collection includes many films from the CAAMA (Central Australian Aboriginal Media Association) collection.

-Author
+Other activities

+NFSA

+Pike has been associated with the National Film and Sound Archive (NFSA) in various ways since the 1970s.
+He was a member of its Advisory Council from 2000 until 2003, and later a member of its first governing board, from 2008 until 2012.

+In 1999 Pike was instrumental to the founding of the Friends of the National Film and Sound Archive, an association dedicated to supporting NFSA's work and to promote the principles of best practice in the film archive profession.
+He was elected president of the association in 2004, was on the board from 2008 until 2012, and as of December 2024 is patron of the organisation.

+Other roles

+Between 1989 and 1992, Pike was a board member of the Australian Film Commission.

+In 2000, he instigated forums on film culture at both the Sydney and Melbourne Film Festivals.
+In 2003 Pike was a founding member and secretary of the ACT Film and Television Council.

+From 2008 to 2012, he was a member of the ACT Government's Cultural Council, advising the Arts Minister on arts policy and strategies.
+He also served as chairman of the ACT Screen Investment Fund for the ACT Government, and was a member of the ACT's Arts Advisory Council in 2013.

+He chaired the MPA APSA film development fund for the Asia Pacific Screen Academy from 2010 to 2015.